Presentation of the scheme

 • Candidates' professional activity must be registered with the French tax authorities.

-• Candidates may register for only one of the three disciplines: design, fashion, fine crafts.
+• Candidates may register for only one of the three disciplines: design, fashion, crafts.

 • Winners of previous editions of the Grands Prix de la Création are excluded from participation, as are candidates who have won a competition the previous year.